LuRsT/pendium/README.md

 ##### Config

-If you want to change the config, move the config.py\_example file to config.py
+If you want to change the config, copy the pendium/default\_config.py file to config.py

-    mv config.py_example config.py
+    cp pendium/default_config.py config.py

+Check the [Wiki](https://github.com/LuRsT/Pendium/wiki/Config) for config help.

 ##### Where is my typographic punctuation ( aka smartypants )?